Optimize PHP performance¶

 You can find more information on memory optimization on Redis website.

-The following recommendations that can highly improve PostgreSQL performance:
+The following recommendations can highly improve PostgreSQL performance:

 For more optimization configurations, see PostgreSQL website.